EngagingNetworks/page-builder-code-blocks/README.md

 # page-builder: Code Blocks

-Code Blocks can contain styles and javascript that only runs when you preview or load the live page.
+Code Blocks can contain styles and javascript that only run when you preview or load the live page.
 They can add extra functionality to your pages.

 **Note that these need to be thoroughly tested by you before launching your page!
 It is functionality outside of the normal operation of the platform.**